 How to stencil on wood with paint

 Stenciling with paint on wood looks really great when done correctly.
 I personally prefer it to the look of HTV iron on wood.
 Paint on wood just looks a lot more natural than plastic.

 I prefer to use removable or permanent vinyl.
-Adhesive backing is important for wood stencil painting because it minimizes bleeding of the paint.
+The adhesive backing on the vinyl is important for wood stencil painting because it minimizes bleeding of the paint.

 Step 1: Weed the cutout